-That first roll over . . . for many babies it is the first big milestone, the first thing to write in the baby book, the first time parents really witness their baby taking control of his body.
-Did you know that there are countless mini milestones that lead to this momentous event?
+That first roll over . . . for many babies, it is the first big developmental milestone.
+It’s the first thing to write in the baby book and the first time parents witness their baby taking control of his body.
+Did you know that countless mini-milestones lead to this momentous event?

 Around Four Months

-Babies typically roll front to back around two to four months and front to side around four to five months and front to back around five and a half to six months.
-However, as in all early development, the timing of the first roll-over can be highly variable.
+Babies typically roll front to back around two to four months, front to side around four to five months, and front to back around five and a half to six months.
+However, as in all early development, the timing of the first roll over can be highly variable.

-Of course, there are the fluke roll-overs that happen accidentally because the baby shifts her weight a certain way while in a certain position or a reflex kicks in at the right time to make it happen.
+Of course, there are the fluke roll overs.
+These happen accidentally because baby shifts her weight a certain way while in a certain position, or a reflex kicks in at the right time to make it happen.
 These early roll overs are usually involuntary and unexpected and often don’t happen again until closer to four months.
 As a pediatric occupational therapist working in the Neonatal Intensive Care Unit, I see newborn babies roll over once in a while.
-I recently witnessed a roll-over from a three-week-old-baby who was just trying to fidget around a little bit and suddenly she flipped on her back, right up against the window of the incubator.
+I recently witnessed a roll over from a three-week-old-baby who was trying to fidget around a little bit, and suddenly she flipped on her back, right up against the window of the incubator.

 Milestones Leading to the First Intentional Baby Roll Over

 The first thing we look for in newborns’ physical development is their ability to hold their head up against gravity.
-Parents are usually surprised at how well newborn babies can hold their heads up for short periods of time.
+Parents are usually surprised at how well newborns can hold their heads up for short periods.
 Babies are typically born with enough strength in their neck muscles to lift their heads and look around for a few seconds.
-When placed on their tummy, babies are usually able to turn their heads to one side or the other and clear their airway so their face is not down in the blanket.
+When placed on their tummy, babies can usually turn their heads to one side or the other and clear their airway so their face is not down in the blanket.

-The second mini milestone that contributes to the skill of rolling over is mini push-ups.
-When babies are lying in tummy time, they will begin to push their upper body up and lift their head to a 45 or 90 degree angle.
-These mini push-ups develop strength through baby’s shoulders and upper body and start to create segmentation between their upper body and lower body.
-Upper body strength and the ability to activate muscles of the upper body are important skills in rolling over.
+The second mini-milestone that contributes to the skill of rolling over is mini push-ups.
+When babies are lying in tummy time, they will begin to push their upper body up and lift their head to a 45 or 90-degree angle.
+These mini push-ups develop strength through baby’s shoulders and upper body and create segmentation between their upper and lower body.
+Upper body strength and the ability to activate the upper body’s muscles are important in rolling over.

 Around the same time, babies will start to develop an awareness and curiosity about the world around them.
-As babies’ vision comes into focus and they are able to see objects and people across the room and visually focus and track, they are more interactive and interested.
+As babies’ vision comes into focus and they can see objects and people across the room and visually focus and track, they are more interactive and interested.
 This interest in their little world contributes to the purposeful roll-over, as babies often roll to get a better view of something or get closer to a toy that interests them.
-You can consider this new visual skill as a mini milestone along the road to the first roll.
+You can consider this new visual skill as a mini-milestone along the road to the first roll.

 6 Ways to Encourage Your Baby to Roll Over